Antonyan/ddd-mappers-project/README.md

 It's stateless classes for business logic implementation.
 In case of simple data-centric application can seems like proxy from Mapper to ContextService.

+## Main idea

+Beside fast domain design implementation, this project has an idea of strict dependencies separation.
+Each service has its own container which placed in the config folder in the same Module if it's module service or in the context if it's context service.

+On top of that, to have access to the infrastructure classes (HttpClient, MySqlClient) BaseService automatically merge it into the each service's container.

+##### Our recommended approach is to follow the next rules:
+* presentation service can use context service only;
+* context service can use module services from own context or other context services;
+* module service can use mappers, factories and models from own module only.

 ## Infrastructure Container